Eagle Watch returns to Channahon with raptors, hikes and hands-on fun

 The hikes will allow visitors to view the eagles that nest near Four Rivers and other eagles that may be spotted searching for fish in the river as smaller creeks freeze up in winter, the forest preserve district said.

-“Four Rivers is a spectacular place to see eagles,” McQuown said in the release.
+“Four Rivers is a spectacular place to see eagles,” McQuown said.
 “There is always a lot of activity thanks to the local nesting pairs and the immature and migratory eagles looking for food on the river.”

 Eagle Watch celebrates the return of the once-endangered bald eagle, which is now thriving in Illinois.
-State officials estimate there are around 3,100 eagles spending winter in Illinois, the biggest population outside of Alaska, the forest preserve district said.
+State officials estimate that there are about 3,100 eagles spending winter in Illinois, the biggest population outside of Alaska, the forest preserve district said.

 “Nothing beats a cold winter morning with a bald eagle perched in view or soaring overhead,” she said.